pkamath2/100-days-of-code-log/README.md

 **Today's progress:**  My first machine learning project!
 Based on the ML with Python book.

 **Link to work:**  No output yet :) WIP!
 But exciting!

+### Day21: 29th July 2017
+**Today's progress:**  K Nearest neighbors with scikit-learns iris dataset.
+Example from the O'Reilly book on ML.

+**Link to work:**  Checkout the Jupyter notebook called ml-iris under the ml-with-python project.